pauloamgomes/ImageStyles/README.md

 * Admin interface to configure the Image Styles
 * REST endpoint to apply the image style to an image (e.g. ```/api/imagestyles/style/Banner?token=XX&src=storage/uploads/image.jpg```)
-* Cockpit Action that will be triggered when collection entries are retrieved and will inject to the image fields (that are configured for the image styles) the generated URLs
+* Generation of all image styles when saving a collection
 * No 3rd party dependencies, everything is based on the Cockpit API

 The Cockpit Action will transform the Cockpit collections API response by injecting a "styles" attribute in the image fields: